-The Effect of Convalescent Plasma Therapy on COVID-19 Patient Mortality: Systematic Review and Meta-analysis
+The Effect of Convalescent Plasma Therapy on Mortality Among Patients With COVID-19: Systematic Review and Meta-Analysis

 Mayo Clinic researchers and collaborators determined the effect of COVID-19 convalescent plasma on mortality by aggregating patient outcome data from 10 randomized clinical trials, 20 matched-control studies, two dose response studies, and 96 case-reports or case-series.